maddox/harmony-api/README.md

 ### Command Topics

-You can also command harmony-api to change activities by publishing topics. harmony-api listens to this topic and will change to the activity when it sees it.
+You can also command harmony-api to change activities, and issue device and acivity commands by publishing topics. harmony-api listens to these topics and will change to the activity, or issue the command when it sees it.

+#### Switching activities
 Just provide the slug of the hub and activity you want to switch to and `on` as the message.
 Any use of this topic with the message `off` will turn everything off.

 `harmony-api/hubs/family-room/activities/watch-tv/command` `on`

+#### Device commands
+Just provide the slug of the hub and the device to control with the command you want to execute.
+`harmony-api/hubs/family-room/devices/tv/command` `volume-down`

+To optionally repeat the command any number of times, provide an optional repeat integer.
+`harmony-api/hubs/family-room/devices/tv/command` `volume-down:5`

+#### Current activity commands
+Just provide the slug of the hub and the command you want to execute.
+`harmony-api/hubs/family-room/current_activity/command` `volume-down`

+To optionally repeat the command any number of times, provide an optional repeat integer.
+`harmony-api/hubs/family-room/current_activity/command` `volume-down:5`

 ## HTTP API Docs